monotech/NuXT/README.md

 The changes in the schematic:
 > Swapped power rails for DIP oscillator.

-> Changed VGA enable switch to connect ALE to VGA-ALE, instead of RESET to VGA-RESET.
-Added pull-down to VGA-ALE.
+> Changed VGA enable switch to connect AEN to VGA-AEN, instead of RESET to VGA-RESET.
+Added pull-down to VGA-AEN.

 > Added pull-up to FDC CS.